jtyr/ansible-yaml_inventory/README.md

 If enabled, the inventory vars are symlinked into the `group_vars` directory during the execution of the inventory script.
-The `group_vars` file names are based on the structure of the invetory vars directory.
+The `group_vars` file names are based on the structure of the inventory vars directory.
 From the example above, the path `invenotory/aws/all` is symlinked like `group_vars/aws` and the path `invenotory/aws/dev/jenkins` is symlinked like `group_vars/aws-dev-jenkins`.